Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 \subsection{Implementation Details}

 \textbf{Data set.}\quad We evaluated the performance of our proposed method on Recipe1M~\cite{im2recipe,recipe1m+} following the previous works.
 Following the official dataset splits, we used 238,999 image-recipe pairs for training, 51,119 pairs for validation, and 51,303 pairs for testing.
-In addition, as mentioned in Section \ref{recipe_loss_section}, we made use of the remaining parts of the dataset which are 482,231 recipe-only samples for self-supervised learning on recipe texts.

-\textbf{Evaluation Metrics.}\quad Following the previous works, we evaluated retrieval performance with the median rank (medR) and R@{1,5,10} on two different test set sizes 1k and 10k.
-We reported the average metrics of 10 groups which are randomly chosen from the test set with sizes 1k and 10k.

-We also evaluated the performance of image generation conditioned on recipe embeddings using Fréchet Inception Distance (FID)~\cite{fid_paper} score following previous works\cite{RDEGAN, x-mrs} measuring the similarity of the distribution between generated images and ground-truth images.
+\textbf{Evaluation Metrics.}\quad Following previous works, we evaluated retrieval performance with the median rank (medR) and R@\{1,5,10\} on two different test set sizes 1k and 10k.
+We reported the average metrics of 10 groups which are randomly chosen from the test set.
+We also evaluated the performance of image generation conditioned on recipe embeddings using Fréchet Inception Distance (FID)~\cite{fid_paper} score following previous works~\cite{RDEGAN,x-mrs} measuring the similarity of the distribution between generated images and ground-truth images.

 \textbf{Training Details.}\quad The objective is to minimize the total loss function Eq. \ref{final_loss}.
 We empirically decided the hyperparameters in Eq. \ref{final_loss} as follows: $\lambda_1=0.05,~\lambda_2=0.005,~\lambda_3=0.002$.
-We trained the model for 50 epochs using Adam~\cite{adam} with a learning rate of $10^{-4}$.
-Since contrastive learning benefits from larger batch sizes and more training steps compared to supervised learning~\cite{simclr}, we set batch size as 768.
-To compare our works with previous works better, we also adopted different batch sizes to validate the effectiveness of our proposed work.
+For ViT-B~\cite{vit} image encoder backbone framework, We trained the model for 50 epochs using Adam~\cite{adam} with a learning rate of $10^{-4}$.
+For CLIP-ViT~\cite{CLIP-ViT} image encoder backbone framework, we first trained the model for 20 epochs while freezing the image encoder with a learning rate of $10^{-4}$ and then we trained the model for another 100 epochs with a learning rate of $10^{-6}$ where the image encoder were not frozen.
+Since contrastive learning benefits from larger batch sizes and more training steps compared to supervised learning~\cite{simclr}, batch size was set to 768 during training.